wuvt/johnny-six/README.md

 * Public service announcements played at the :15 and :45 (or within 6 minutes)
 * Promotional messages played at :30

-Liner tracks are also injected roughly every 5 songs; these are intended to remind the listener what station they are listening to and typically include the call sign or a slogan.
+Liner tracks are also injected every 5 songs; these are intended to remind the listener what station they are listening to and typically include the call sign or a slogan.

 ## License
-Copyright (c) 2015 mutantmonkey
+Copyright (c) 2015-2016 mutantmonkey

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by